 |moisturizer||skin hydration||dry skin, skin barrier balance|

-After (or even right next to) sunscreen, most skin professionals agree that cleansing, to remove the debris, unnecessary oils, and dead skin cells, is crucial to your routine.
-“A proper cleanse is the foundation to a good skin care routine,” says Murray.
+After (or even right next to) sunscreen, most skin professionals agree that cleansing to remove debris, unnecessary oils, and dead skin cells is crucial to your routine.
 But you probably don’t have to go as hard as you think.

 Let’s get into cleanser recommendations by skin type

 - Oily.
-CeraVe is beloved by dermatologists far and wide for a reason, and their Foaming Face Wash ($$) is no exception.
+CeraVe is beloved by dermatologists far and wide for a reason, and its Foaming Facial Cleanser ($$) is no exception.
 It cleanses and removes excess oil, but also features ceramides, niacinamide, and hyaluronic acid to protect, soothe, and hydrate.

 - Sensitive.
-Using a cream cleanser allows for you to gently clean your skin without drying or stripping it.
-We like Neutrogena Ultra Gentle Hydrating Daily Facial Cleanser ($) because it’s fragrance free and non-irritating.
+Using a cream cleanser allows you to gently clean your skin without drying or stripping it.
+We like Neutrogena Ultra Gentle Hydrating Daily Facial Cleanser ($) because it’s fragrance-free and non-irritating.

 - Worried about acne?
 Aveeno Clear Complexion Foaming Cleanser ($) is a cult favorite.
 It features salicylic acid to treat breakouts but won’t dry out the skin.
 The lower price is the icing on the cake.

 Before you work harder than you have to: According to the pros, most of the time, double cleansing isn’t necessary.
 “Many people come into my office with overly complicated skin care — double cleanse, toner, essence, serum, and moisturizer,” Kung says.
 She advises just keeping it simple, instead.